revisit-studies/reVISit-studies.github.io/tutorials.md

 <h1 class='tutorial-page'>Installation</h1>

-The reVisit project is open-source – meaning anyone can see the entire codebase.
+The reVISit project is open-source – meaning anyone can see the entire codebase.
 Most of the work that is done to create a new study is done by making changes to this codebase.
 Because of this, we will start by “forking the repository”.

 Start by navigating to the following github repository: https://github.com/revisit-studies/study

 You should see a “fork” button on the same row as the name of the repository.
 When you fork a repository, you are essentially creating your own copy of the repository in your GitHub account.
 This means that any changes you commit and push to this new repository will not affect the main source code.
-Instead, your organization will be able to have a central location for all of your personal studies.
+Instead, you or your organization will be able to have a central location for all of your studies.

 Once you fork the repository, you will be prompted for some basic information about this repository (such as the desired name).
 After this, you’ll need to clone the repository onto your local machine.